uber/prototool/README.md

 the [PR Guidelines](https://github.com/uber/prototool/blob/dev/.github/PULL_REQUEST_TEMPLATE.md).
 The Issue Guidelines will show up in the description field when filing a new issue, and the PR guidelines will show up in the description field when submitting a PR, but clear the description field of this pre-populated text once you've read it :-)

-Note that development of Prototool will only work with Golang 1.10 or newer.
-On initially cloning the repository, run `make init` if you have not already to download dependencies to `vendor`.
+Note that development of Prototool will only work with Golang 1.11 or newer.

 Before submitting a PR, make sure to: